TexZK/hexrec/docs/installation.rst

     $ pip install hexrec

-The package found on PIP might be outdated with respect to the *github* repository.
+The package found on *PyPI* might be outdated with respect to the source repository.